 Environmental Laws: Our products and manufacturing process are subject to numerous governmental regulations, which cover both the use of various materials as well as environmental concerns.
 Environmental issues such as pollution and climate change have had significant legislative and regulatory effects on a global basis, and there are expected to be additional changes to the regulations in these areas.
 These changes could directly increase the cost of energy, which may have an impact on the way we manufacture products or utilize energy to produce our products.
 In addition, any new regulations or laws in the environmental area might increase the cost of raw materials we use in our products and the cost of compliance.
 Other regulations in the environmental area may require us to continue to monitor and ensure proper disposal or recycling of our products.
-To the best of our knowledge, we maintain compliance with all current government regulations concerning our production processes for all locations in which we operate.
-Since we operate on a global basis, this is a complex process that requires continual monitoring of regulations and compliance effort to ensure that we and our suppliers are in compliance with all existing regulations.
+To the best of our knowledge, we maintain compliance with all current government regulations and compliance effort to ensure that we and our suppliers are in compliance with all existing regulations.